 Positions that do not specify a gender requirement can be applied for by any person, regardless of gender.
 If you are unsure, please contact the person listed on the job ad.

 Women-only advertisement is at the discretion of the Hiring Manager, in alignment with our Diversity values.
-If you do not identify as a woman you cannot apply in those rounds where gender is specified.
+If you do not identify as a woman you cannot apply in those rounds where women only is specified.
 We believe that supporting under-represented groups will make for better science over the long term.
 We will advertise special measure positions as required over the next seven years.

 I am outside of Australia, may I still apply?